quioteframework/quioteframework.github.io/src/content/docs/propulsion/cookbook/multi-component-data-model.md

 A table's `package` attribute translates to the directory Propulsion generates its Model classes into.

-If no `package` attribute is set anywhere, Propulsion places all classes according to `propulsion.generator.targetPackage`:
+If no `package` attribute is set anywhere, Propulsion places all classes according to `propulsion.targetPackage`:

 * `generated-classes/`
   * `Base/`